olivertzeng/homework/cat/speech/ads.md

 these data collection is not a good plan as it sacrifices privacy and also poses risk of making people suspicious of data selling.
-To conclude, the appearance of digital ads makes modern web worse because it not only block real data that the user might want to view, it also collects a huge amount of data from users.
+To conclude, the appearance of digital ads makes modern web worse because it not only block real data that the user might want to view, it also collects a huge amount of data from users that compromises privacy.